 The AWO’s Settlement Services Program helps over 100 newly arrived landed immigrants and convention refugees every month in settling and integrating into Canadian society.
 Language barriers and a lack of knowledge about the process of accessing basic services such as health care, transportation, education, employment and shelter, often make the course of settlement difficult for newcomers.
-Our Settlement Services staff is well-trained and equipped to meet their special needs.
+Our Settlement Services staff is well-trained and equipped to meet their special needs

 We offer a wide variety of settlement services for you and your family including:

-- One-to-one Services (individual)
+- One-on-one Services

 - Information & Orientation